gluckgames/monte-carlo/README.md

 It's especially useful for games that combine chance elements with skill (like quizzes) and real money gambling and have rules that make it hard to work out the results mathematically.

+Uses ES6 and is therefore Node >4.0.0 only.

 ## Features

 * Optimised for speed